phpbb/quickinstall/.github/CONTRIBUTING.md

 ## :tophat: Submit a Pull Request

-1. Got to your repository on GitHub.com.
+1. Go to your repository on GitHub.com.

 2. Click the Pull Request button.

-3. Make sure the **develop** branch is selected in the base branch dropdown menu.

 ## :thumbsup: Collaborate